 The Rotavirus Rotarix vaccine, made by GlaxoSmithKline Biologicals, contains the following ingredients (not in order of quantity):

 If you or a loved one suffered a reaction, illness, or injury after receiving a Rotavirus vaccine, you may qualify for compensation from a government program called the National Vaccine Injury Compensation Trust Fund.
 Contact My Vaccine Lawyer for a free case evaluation.
-Our law firm focuses almost exclusively on vaccine injury claims and has recovered over $30 million for vaccine injury claims since 2018.
-If you would like to learn more about our settlement victories for clients, you can click on the graphic below for a table of vaccine injury compensation results.
+Our law firm focuses almost exclusively on vaccine injury claims and has recovered over $40 million for vaccine injury claims since 2019.